jeff4/bionotes.github.io/_comp/comp-notes.md

 ### Configure DNS
 * Go to Hover and add CNAME per [this Netlify doc](https://docs.netlify.com/domains-https/custom-domains/configure-external-dns/#configure-a-subdomain). with Hostname = `www` and TargetName = `jeffhwang.netlify.app`.
+* OK after a bunch of SSH and email privacy work, got git working locally on cmdline and able to push/pull to GitHub.
+* Note: content of header and other items are stored in `twelvety/src/_includes/`